Equivalence-Singularity Dichotomy in Markov Measures: Preliminaries and Results

 \section{Preliminaries and Results}

-In this work all spaces are standard Borel spaces; all sigma-algebras are contained in the Borel sigma-algebra; all measures are Borel probability measure; and, all sets are Borel.
+In this work all spaces are standard Borel spaces; all σ-algebras are contained in the Borel σ-algebra; all measures are Borel probability measures; and, all sets are Borel.
 We mostly follow the notations of \cite[$\mathsection$6]{shiryaev1995p}.